 6. Record your skills

-With both Twitch and Ustream support built into the PS4, it's easy to get your gaming online for all to see.
-A press of the share button in-game will give you the option to stream on either platform and a helpful settings screen allows you to add footage and audio from the PlayStation Camera, display comments from viewers and change the quality of the upload depending on your network speeds.
-Some games even allow Twitch viewers to have a say in the action with commenters adding more horror to the procedurally generated scare-fest Daylight and deciding Lara's fate when she is wounded in Tomb Raider.
+Twitch, Ustream and YouTube Live are all supported by PS4 so it's ridiculously easy to get your gameplay online.
+A press of the share button in-game will give you the option to stream to one of the three platforms and a helpful settings screen allows you to add footage and audio from the PlayStation Camera, display comments from viewers and change the quality of the upload depending on your network speeds.

 9. Prepare for Project Morpheus

 The Daft Punk style headset has an HD 1920x1080 OLED display, a 120hz refresh rate and 3D audio to fully get your head in the game.
 Plus, if you've still got your Move wands, hold onto them as those spongy colourful balls were invented with VR in mind and built for tracking.

 Sony has revealed that over 200 developers are currently working on VR projects and more than 50 titles are confirmed for launch.
 From horror coaster Until Dawn: Rush Of Blood to Crytek's Robinson: The Journey, there's going to be a lot to experience when we finally get our eyes on the potential future of gaming.